 1. Deltamethrin irritates the skin

-However, the Deltamethrin in this product is less toxic if minimal amounts are eaten or ingested and that person would tend to vomit a lot to remove the poison.
+However, the Deltamethrin in this product is less toxic if minimal amounts are eaten or ingested, and that person would tend to vomit a lot to remove the poison.

 1. Bed bugs are resistant to Deltamethrin

-In fact, recent research shows that over 85 percent of the cockroaches don’t die from exposing them to Deltamethrin-containing pesticides while also ranking bed bugs as the worst pests.
+Recent research shows that over 85 percent of the cockroaches don’t die from exposing them to Deltamethrin-containing pesticides while also ranking bed bugs as the worst pests.

 1. Harris Bed Bug Killer vs. Ortho Home Defense Dual-Action